mohaimenz/pruning-vs-xnor/README.md

-# pruning-xnor
+Official repository for:
-Official repository for the research article --
+# Pruning vs XNOR-Net: A ComprehensiveStudy on Deep Learning for AudioClassification in Microcontrollers

 ##### Note: Please run all the python scripts from a TERMINAL